agrawaladityaraj/2800-202310-BBY35/README.md

 ## Project Description

-Our team, is developing IntelliPaws which helps potential or current dog users with their dog, the app can reccomend a dog breed based on your lifestyle, provide training and it can provide some medical help
+Our team is developing IntelliPaws which helps potential or current dog users with their dog, the app can reccomend a dog breed based on your lifestyle, provide training with exercises and it can help you learn more about your dog.

 ## Technologies Used